Aldeyjarfoss waterfall in the Skjálfandafljót river in North Iceland is one of the most beautiful waterfalls I have ever seen in my country.

 Hrútar is the Icelandic term for rams, and tells the story of two brothers living on farms side by side in a remote valley in Iceland - only they haven't spoken to each other for 40 years!

-I went some 3.5 km further (5 minutes of driving) in the fall of 2018 when I finally bought a 4x4, as I wanted to see Hrafnabjargafoss waterfall.
 That waterfall is also well worth a visit as it is so close by, although the road leading down to it is merely a trail.
 I shot a short video of it:

-Now back to Aldeyjarfoss :) From the parking lot for Aldeyjarfoss, a path will take you down a rocky hill for a better view of the waterfall.
+From the parking lot for Aldeyjarfoss, a path will take you down a rocky hill for a better view of the waterfall.
 And from there you get the most marvellous view of this beautiful waterfall.

 I have seen two different photos of girls in what looks like a hot tub opposite Aldeyjarfoss, but it is actually cold rainwater or meltwater that has accumulated in potholes (skessuketill) in the rock.
-It makes for a good photo but must have been a pretty cold experience for these girls.

 By Aldeyjarfoss waterfall

 Beautiful bent basalt columns form the backdrop of Aldeyjarfoss.
-The multi-coloured basalt columns here are so beautifully formed and symmetrical that they look like they are man-made.
-What an amazing masterpiece of the creator!
-To me, these settings are absolutely perfect :)
+The multi-coloured basalt columns here are so beautifully formed and symmetrical that they look man-made.

 I have seen these basalt columns described as being black, but they are actually very colourful, from grey to brown to yellow to orange.
-In one place they form a beautiful basalt column cave, which looks like artwork.
+In one place, they form a beautiful basalt column cave, which looks like artwork.

 Basalt columns by Aldeyjarfoss

-Another waterfall set in basalt columns is Svartifoss waterfall in South-Iceland, where the basalt columns are quite black, giving Svartifoss - Black Fall its name!
+Another waterfall set in basalt columns is Svartifoss waterfall in South Iceland, where the basalt columns are quite black, giving Svartifoss - Black Fall its name!

 Visiting Aldeyjarfoss from the north bank